Komodo-pty/argus-recon/README.md

 ## Setup
 After installing the dependencies, give `argus.sh` permission to execute & create a symbolic link in your PATH.

-For example, run the following in this Repo's directory.
+For example, run the following in this Repo's directory:

 `chmod +x argus.sh`

-`ln -s $(pwd)/argus.sh /home/user/.local/bin/argus'
+`ln -s $(pwd)/argus.sh /home/user/.local/bin/argus`

 ### Dependencies
 nmap